What Is Pipe Scaling?

 There are two main methods used to do pipe descaling.
 The first is by scrubbing the pipes with abrasive tools or materials.
 The second is with the use of chemicals.

-How a plumber chooses to descale a pipe depends on the extent of the blockage and scale buildup in the pipes.
+The extent of blockage and scale buildup in the pipes will determine how our US Trenchless plumber chooses to descale the pipes in your Sacramento home.
 It also depends on whether the pipes carry clean water or wastewater.

-After a plumber does a thorough inspection of the pipes, they will recommend the most effective _descaling_ technique.
-Our preferred method is Mechanical Descaling due to it being an environmentally responsible non-polluting alternative to chemical descaling.
+After our plumber thoroughly inspects the pipes, they will recommend the most effective descaling technique.
+Our preferred method is mechanical descaling.
+It is an environmentally responsible, non-polluting alternative to chemical descaling.